|

 How do the Japanese/Chinese characters for hear see and speak no evil

-question is frequently asked by people that are interested in getting a
+look like?
+This question is frequently asked by people that are interested in

-will first have to find someone who is mastering Japanese calligraphy, so
+tattoo made, you will first have to find someone who is mastering Japanese

 |